ChrisSantosLang/redscience/docs/source/curriculum.rst

 skills later, but our first priority is to make sure we are on the same page, so feel free to follow the "How to" articles to the letter.

-After reviewing the Requirements, a Testing Plan, and Potential Mockups for the first Release (Command Line Tic-Tic-Toe), begin with How to Setup You Development Environment.
+Start by reviewing the Requirements, a Testing Plan, and Potential Mockups for the first Release (`Command Line Tic-Tic-Toe <commandline>`_), then begin with `How to Setup Youy Development Environment <devenvironment>`_.

 .. toctree::